 Saltwater crocodiles are prone to entering the ocean.
 They have salt glands that enable them to survive in the ocean.
 Ocean currents are used by the crocodiles to move across long distances.
 On occasion they spend so long at sea that barnacles begin to grow on their scales.

 Adult males maintain a territory which they allow females to pass through but stop other males from entering.

-This species is quite lethargic choosing to back most of the day and going months at a time between feeds.
-They tend to stay away from land except when pasting.
+This species is quite lethargic choosing to rest most of the day and going months at a time between feeds.

-The largest crocodile in the world is a 2,000kg (4,440lb), 7.1m (23ft) long male living in Odisha, India.
+The largest crocodile in the world is a 2,000kg (4,440lb), 7.1m (23ft) long male saltwater crocodile living in Odisha, India.
 This statistic was recognized by Guinness World Records.

 This species also goes by the names saltie, estuarine crocodile and Indo-Pacific crocodile.

 Saltwater crocodiles are farmed in Australia for their meats and eggs.

 Some estimates suggest that saltwater crocodiles attack 20-30 people per year.

 Crocodile Specialist Group.
 1996.
 Crocodylus porosus.
 The IUCN Red List of Threatened Species 1996: e.T5668A11503588. https://dx.doi.org/10.2305/IUCN.UK.1996.RLTS.T5668A11503588.en.
 Downloaded on 27 April 2020.